nerdyprojectslol/safetytest/.github/README.md

 THIS VERSION OF THE SAFETY TEST IS READY FOR USE.

----RELEASE 10.04---
+---RELEASE 10.05---

 (Personal Repository Version with all the latest updates at: https://github.com/nerdyprojectslol/safetytest)

---USAGE INSTRUCTIONS--
-General Rule of Thumb for Making Questions or adding responses to Questions:

-There MUST be at least 2 more questions than the amount of questions chosen for the test.
-(If 16 questions were chosen, there should be at least 18 questions)

-The lowest quantity of answers across all questions should be noted, as this will be used in the settings.yml file.

 Hi all, Lil Gamer Playz (Erick) here.
 If you are seeing this, this is a repository for the OA Robotics Safety Test I made.

 This is a really complex project I had to work on and spend a lot of man-hours working on, so please don't distribute this unless it is to remake the test

-With over 110 releases/patches, this is the most complex project I've worked on so far (in HTML).
+With over 120 releases/patches, this is the most complex project I've worked on so far (in HTML).
 Hope you enjoy!

 Realistically, I don't have more to say other than that, but a Q&A will be available below.